-All survivors of sexual violence are important and the Rosey Project are really committed to actively removing barriers that some survivors face because they are disabled, from black and minority ethic communities, don’t have much money or are LGBTQ.
+All survivors of sexual violence are important, and the Rosey Project is committed to actively removing barriers that some survivors face because they are disabled, from black and minority ethic communities, don’t have much money, or are LGBTQ+.

-There are no steps to entry on the building.
+There are no steps to the building's entrance.

 Entry is via a buzzer system.
 We are the buzzer marked 5/2

 There is a lift to our support space on the 5th floor.
 It is an old-style manual lift which can be difficult to open, and which some survivors tell us they feel anxious about using.
 If you require assistance opening the lift or need someone to travel in the lift with you for any reason, then let us know and someone will come down.
 If you use a mobility scooter or have a large wheelchair, it may not fit into the lift.
 If this is the case, we will arrange for you to be supported at a nearby accessible venue.

 Once you are in the support space, it is entirely level and there is a fully accessible toilet.
 We have set aside one support room specifically for survivors who have access needs, with space to navigate a wheelchair and straight-backed chairs with arm rests that are easier to get in and out of.
 Our centre is equipped with an evacu-chair in case of emergencies.

 D/deaf and hard of hearing

 We can provide BSL interpreters for D/deaf survivors accessing support from us.
 We can source an interpreter for you, or you can use your own who can then invoice us if you feel more comfortable with this.
 D/deaf survivors can initially contact us through email firstname.lastname@example.org or through our live chat service.
 Our staff are also happy to take calls using a text phone for hard-of-hearing survivors.

 We have a portable induction loop available for survivors who require hearing aids.